A Doubled Adjacency Spectral Embedding Approach to Graph Clustering: Simulation Study

+Figure \ref{fig:Fig6} shows performance of the clustering methods for unbalanced two-cluster undirected networks.
+Similar to Section \ref{subsec:sim_dir}, for these simulations, the network size is fixed at $N=1,000$ and the network density is fixed at $\alpha = 0.05$, and the relative edge-probability ratios are fixed by $ = $, while the proportional size of the core cluster, $\pi_1$, is varied.

-As illustrated in Figure \ref{fig:Fig6}, ASE consistently struggles to identify the network structure across all ratios, even when the core and periphery groups are balanced.
-In contrast, DASE achieves substantially better performance over a wide range of ratios, except $\pi_1 = 0.1$ and $\pi_1 = 0.9$.
-Even in these extreme cases ($\pi_1 = 0.1$ and $\pi_1 = 0.9$), DASE still outperform ASE, although the overall accuracy decreases for both methods.
-Overall, we conclude that when the core group is present but not dominant, DASE achieves better clustering performance.
+In this setting, \asec\ consistently struggles to identify the network structure across all core cluster proportions.
+In contrast, \dasec\ achieves substantially better performance over a wide range of core size proportions, except $\pi_1 \geq 0.7$.
+Even in these extreme cases ($\pi_1 = 0.1$ and $\pi_1 \geq 0.8$), \dasec\ still outperforms \asec, although the overall accuracy decreases for both methods.
+Overall, we conclude that \dasec\ achieves better clustering performance in challenging settings where the core group forms the majority cluster, making the community structure less distinct.

-\text{} \\ To conclude the simulation results, we observe a clear difference in clustering performance between directed and undirected graphs.
-ASE performs noticeably worse on undirected graphs than on directed graphs.
+Contrasting the results from Sections \ref{subsec:sim_dir} and \ref{subsec:sim_undir}, we observe a clear difference in clustering performance between directed and undirected graphs.
 This is expected, as directed graphs retain additional information through edge directions, while undirected graphs only preserve the presence or absence of connections.

-Furthermore, DASE consistently outperforms the other two methods in terms of both NMI and standard deviation.
-Overall, we conclude that DASE provides superior clustering performance, particularly when the network is sparse or the network size is small, for both directed and undirected settings.
+Overall, whilst \asec\ performs noticeably worse on undirected graphs than on directed graphs, \dasec\ provides superior clustering performance, particularly when the network is sparse or the network size is small, for both directed and undirected settings, and has much lower variability in clustering performance.